jcabrero/nilAI/README.md

 ## Model Lifecycle Management

-- Models register themselves in the etcd database
+- Models register themselves in the Redis Discovery database
 - Registration includes address information with an auto-expiring lifetime
 - If a model disconnects, it is automatically removed from the available models